Pylons/pyramid_cookbook/docs/deployment/uwsgi_cookiecutter_1_nginx.rst

       $ cd /var/log/nginx
       $ tail -f error.log access.log

-    If you see a ``No such file or directory`` error in the Nginx error log, verify the name of the socket file specified in ``/etc/nginx/sites-enabled/myproject.conf``.
+    If you see a ``No such file or directory`` error in the nginx error log, verify the name of the socket file specified in ``/etc/nginx/sites-enabled/myproject.conf``.
 Verify that the file
     referenced there actually exists.
-If it does not, check what location is specified for ``socket`` in your .ini file, and verify that the specified file actually exists.
-Once both uWSGI and Nginx both point to the same file and both have access to its containing directory, you will be past this error.
+If it does not, check what location is specified for ``socket`` in your ``.ini`` file, and verify that the specified file actually exists.
+Once both uWSGI and nginx both point to the same file and both have access to its containing directory, you will be past this error.
 If all else fails, put your sockets somewhere writable by all, such as ``/tmp``.

-    If you see an ``upstream prematurely closed connection while reading response header from upstream`` error in the Nginx error log, something is wrong with your app or the way uWSGI is calling it.
+    If you see an ``upstream prematurely closed connection while reading response header from upstream`` error in the nginx error log, something is wrong with your application or the way uWSGI is calling it.
 Check the output from the window where uWSGI is still running to see what error messages it gives when you ``curl localhost``.

-    If you see a ``Connection refused`` error in the Nginx error log, check the permissions on the socket file that Nginx says it is attempting to connect to.
-The socket file is expected to be owned by the user ``ubuntu`` and the group ``www-data`` because those are the ``uid`` and ``gid`` options we specified in the .ini file.
-If the socket file is owned by a different user or group than these, correct the uWSGI parameters in your .ini file until these are correct.
+    If you see a ``Connection refused`` error in the nginx error log, check the permissions on the socket file that nginx says it is attempting to connect to.
+The socket file is expected to be owned by the user ``ubuntu`` and the group ``www-data`` because those are the ``uid`` and ``gid`` options we specified in the ``.ini`` file.
+If the socket file is owned by a different user or group than these, correct the uWSGI parameters in your ``.ini`` file.

-    If you are still getting a ``Connection refused`` error in the Nginx error log, check permissions on the socket file.
-Permissions are expected to be ``020`` as set by your .ini file.
-The ``2`` in the middle of ``020`` means group-writable, which is required because uWSGI first creates the socket file, then Nginx (running as the group ``www-data``) must have write permissions to it or it will not be able to connect.
+    If you are still getting a ``Connection refused`` error in the nginx error log, check permissions on the socket file.
+Permissions are expected to be ``020`` as set by your ``.ini`` file.
+The ``2`` in the middle of ``020`` means group-writable, which is required because uWSGI first creates the socket file, then nginx (running as the group ``www-data``) must have write permissions to it or it will not be able to connect.
 You can use permissions more open than ``020``, but in testing this tutorial ``020`` was all that was required.

 #.
-Once your app is accessible via Nginx, you have cause to celebrate.
+Once your application is accessible via nginx, you have cause to celebrate.

     If you wish to also add the
     `uWSGI Emperor <https://uwsgi-docs.readthedocs.io/en/latest/Emperor.html>`_
-    and `Systemd <https://en.wikipedia.org/wiki/Systemd>`_ to the mix, proceed to part 2 of this tutorial: :ref:`uwsgi_cookiecutter_part_2`.
+    and `systemd <https://freedesktop.org/wiki/Software/systemd/>`_ to the mix, proceed to part 2 of this tutorial: :ref:`uwsgi_cookiecutter_part_2`.

-`uWSGI` has many knobs and a great variety of deployment modes.
-This is just one representation of how you might use it to serve up a CookieCutter :app:`Pyramid` application.
+uWSGI has many knobs and a great variety of deployment modes.
+This is just one representation of how you might use it to serve up a cookiecutter :app:`Pyramid` application.
 See the `uWSGI documentation
 <https://uwsgi-docs.readthedocs.io/en/latest/>`_
 for more in-depth configuration information.

-This tutorial is modified from the `original tutorial for mod_wsgi <https://docs.pylonsproject.org/projects/pyramid/en/latest/tutorials/modwsgi/index.html>`_.
+This tutorial is modified from the original tutorial :ref:`pyramid:modwsgi_tutorial`.